-The Board has reviewed the effectiveness of the systems of internal financial controls that have been in operation during the year and until 27 September 2022.
+The Board has reviewed the effectiveness of the systems of internal financial controls that have been in operation during the year and until the date upon which this report is signed.
 Improvements in the financial controls and project management are continuously being put in place.
 These improvements will continue as Waverley Housing progresses.
 No weaknesses were found in internal financial controls which resulted in material losses, contingencies, or uncertainties which require disclosure in the financial statements or in the auditor's report on the financial statements.